syncfusion-content/blazor-docs/blazor/speeddial/radial-menu.md

 # Radial Menu in Blazor Speed Dial

-The Blazor Speed Dial action items can be displayed in a circular patter like a radial menu by setting [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Mode) property.
+The action items in Blazor Speed Dial can be displayed in a circular patter like a radial menu by setting [Mode](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SfSpeedDial.html#Syncfusion_Blazor_Buttons_SfSpeedDial_Mode) property.
 You can customize the `Direction`, `StartAngle`, `EndAngle` and `Offset` by setting [SpeedDialRadialSettings](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.SpeedDialRadialSettings.html) tag directive.

 ## Radial Menu Direction